opennetworkinglab/ngsdn-tutorial/EXERCISE-6.md

 <img src="img/routing-ecmp.png" alt="ECMP Test" width="344"/>

-### Congratulations!
+## Congratulations!

-You have completed Exercise 6!
+You have completed the sixth exercise!
 Now your fabric is capable of forwarding IPv6 traffic between any host.